 "For I hate divorce [send away], says the LORD, the God of Israel..."
 Malachi 2:16

-The Hebrew word used in this verse is shalach which means 'to send'.4 Translators assumed 'sending away' was synonymous with 'divorce'.
-That would be like assuming 'divorce' and 'separation' were the same things.
+The Hebrew word used in this verse is shalach, which means 'to send.'4 Translators assumed 'sending away' was synonymous with 'divorce', which would be like assuming 'divorce' and 'separation' were the same thing.

 In Malachi's day, it was cruel 'to send' a woman away without first giving her a 'writ' or 'certificate of divorce' since she would then not be permitted to remarry.
 Marrying someone who was merely separated and having no 'certificate of divorce' was adultery.
 A woman without a certificate of divorce would be forced to live a life of poverty as a single woman or be guilty of adultery.
 God hates the cruelty associated with withholding the certificate of divorce, and it was this practice that Jesus was rebuking in Matthew's gospel.

-Now, look at Jesus' words in Matthew when I insert the transliteration of the Greek words used there.
-Make note of these Greek words as they are used:
+Now, look at Jesus' words in Matthew when I insert the transliterated (English letters in place of the Greek letters) Greek words.
+Note where these words are used:

 "It was said, 'WHOEVER SENDS (apoluo) HIS WIFE AWAY, LET HIM GIVE HER A CERTIFICATE OF DIVORCE (apostasion)'; but I say to you that everyone who divorces (apoluo) his wife, except for the reason of unchastity, makes her commit adultery (moicheuo); and whoever marries a divorced (apoluo) woman commits adultery (moicheuo).
 (Matthew 5:31-32 NASB unless noted) (I've added the Greek and put in bold the two-step process)

-Why would translators correctly use apoluo, which means 'to send away', the first time, and then, wrongly translate apoluo as 'divorce' the last two times?
+Why would translators correctly use apoluo, which means 'to send away,' the first time and then wrongly translate it as 'divorce' the last two times?
 The Greek word for divorce is apostasion.
-These verses should have been translated as follows:
+On that basis, these verses should have been translated this way:

 "It was said, 'Whoever separates from his wife must give her a certificate of divorce.'
 But I say to you that everyone who only separates from his wife, except for her unfaithfulness, causes her to become an adulteress, and anyone who marries a woman who is only separated commits adultery."
 (Matthew 5:31-32) (my translation)